-Colorado is known the world over for its incredible ski resorts, but not everyone who visits the state’s iconic ski towns end up grabbing a snowboard or skis in search of snow-packed paradise.
-Every ski season, friends, coworkers, and family members travel to Colorado’s ski towns and sit on the sidelines while the rest of their groups ski.
+While Colorado is known across the world for its incredible ski resorts, not everyone who visits ends up hitting the slopes.
+Every season, friends, coworkers, and family members travel to Colorado’s ski towns and sit on the sidelines while the rest of their groups shred.

-There’s a slew of winter activities to enjoy in Colorado without skiing.
-Some of the most well known ski towns also make the best vacation destinations for non skiers.
-You’ll find everything from frozen recreation like tubing and ice skating, to sporadic festivals, and year round fun such as mesmerizing museums and restaurants.
+Some of the most well-known ski towns also make the best vacation destinations for nonskiers.
+You’ll find everything from frozen recreation like tubing and ice skating, to sporadic festivals, and year-round fun such as mesmerizing museums and restaurants.

 - Cross Country Skiing